Xearta/expense-tracker/NOTES.md

 # Bugs

+- No decimal on number pad
 - Bills don't sort automatically and properly

-- On delete, it doesn't auto update

 # Todos